DataDog/dd-agent-comp-experiments/doc/defining.md

-# Defining Components and Bundles
+# Defining Apps, Bundles, and Components

 This file describes the mechanics of implementing components and bundles.